 Maximum interference field strengths in Table 6 are about 1-2.5 dB above the ones in Table 2.
 The difference is a consequence of the lower standard deviation σI in the last simulation.

-Next, the maximum permitted interference field strengths at the DTT receive antenna input E'imed shown in Tables 5 and 6 for fixed and portable outdoor DTT reception are translated to interference power levels through:
+Next, the maximum permitted interference field strengths at the DTT receive antenna input Eimed shown in Tables 5 and 6 for fixed and portable outdoor DTT reception are translated to interference power levels IdBm at the receiver input through:

-PdBm=EdBμV/m -20log10fMHz-77.2.
+IdBm=EdBμV/m -20log10fMHz-77.2+Ga+PR0-PRΔf|Δf≠0,

+where Ga is the DTT receiver antenna gain (including down lead loss) and the last term accounts for the protection ration in adjacent channels.

-Using the referenced values of protection ratio, the maximum permitted interference powers for 1st and 2nd adjacent channels are organized in Table 7.
+Using the referenced values of protection ratio, the maximum permitted interference powers at the receiver input for 1st and 2nd adjacent channels are organized in Table 7.
 Overloading thresholds for each combination of WSD transmitter and DTT receiver types are also given.
-Observe that except in the case of portable WSD transmission and portable DTT reception, when the overloading threshold is met at Ewmed+5 dB location, the overloading threshold is far from be achieved even in Ewmed+20 dB location.
+Observe that except in the case of portable WSD transmission and portable DTT reception, when the overloading threshold for the 2nd adjacent channel is met at Ewmed+7 dB location, the overloading threshold is far from be achieved in Ewmed+10 dB location.
+For fixed DTT reception, one approximates the overloading threshold only at Ewmed+20 dB location, with portable WSD transmission.

-Table 7 – Maximum permitted interference I[dBm] at the receiver input and overloading thresholds [dBm].
+Table 7 – Maximum permitted interference I[dBm] at the receiver input and overloading thresholds Oth[dBm].